gustavorochanet/transfer-batch-processing/README.md

 ## Features

-- Load transactions from a CSV file.
+- **Load transactions from a CSV file**: Transaction data is streamed in and processed for better performance, especially for large files.
+- **Store transactions in memory**: Transactions are stored using a `TransactionStorage` class that decouples file reading from processing.
-- Remove the highest transaction amount.
+- **Remove the highest transaction**: The application identifies and removes the transaction with the highest amount.
-- Calculate commissions for each account.
+- **Calculate commissions for each account**: Commissions are calculated at a rate of 10% of the total transaction amount per account.
-- **Output results with 2 decimal precision.**
+- **Output results with 2 decimal precision**: Results are displayed with proper formatting for precision.

 ## Requirements